jajuish/15-puzzle/README.md

 This is a C code to implement and play the game.

-simple.c plays the game on a command line. para-sol.c is the parallely implemented solution using OpenMP.
+simple.c plays the game on a command line. para-sol.c is the parallel solution implemented using OpenMP.